TransparentHealth/h-scim/README.md

 # H-SCIM (DRAFT) is a Healthcare profile of SCIM for "Provider Directories"

 This is a DRAFT and is published here for pubic comment.
 This provides an alternative to FHIR as a way to represent provider networks.
-H-SCIM specially includes non-provider persons.
-Such as offies staff, are included.
+H-SCIM specially includes non-provider persons such as office staff.

 SCIM stands for the "System for Cross-domain Identity Management".
 The SCIM  protocol can be is published by IETF and can be found here: https://datatracker.ietf.org/doc/html/rfc7644